Yoast/developer/docs/features/blocks/breadcrumbs.md

 id: breadcrumbs
 title: "Blocks - Breadcrumbs"
 sidebar_label: Breadcrumbs
-description: This documentation provides information about breadcrumbs block.
+description: This documentation provides information about the breadcrumbs block.
 ---

 This documentation provides information about the breadcrumb block